MonashStudentInnovation/AppleSeed/docs/README.md

 CRUD For Units and Courses Controller

 # Getting Started
-To get start just fork the [base repository](https://github.com/MonashUnitPlanner/springboot-base-gae-java8)
+To get started just fork the [base repository](https://github.com/MonashUnitPlanner/springboot-base-gae-java8)

 ## Prerequisites
 - [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - [Apache Maven](https://maven.apache.org/download.cgi)
 - Java IDE, we recommend you use [IntelliJ IDEA](https://www.jetbrains.com/idea/)

+!> You will need **JDK 1.8** as it is developed for Java 8 on Google Cloud Platform.

 ## Getting Started
 1. Start a Project on [Google Cloud Platform](https://console.cloud.google.com)
 2. Initialise an app on Google App Engine on Java, choose region and wait for initial setup services to finish
 3. [Change pom.xml so that the app meets to the app-id given by GCP.]

+!> The **Free** Tier of Google App Engine has certain limits, for more _Google DataStore_ transactions perday, please get a paid tier.

 # Developing on SpringBoot-Base-GAE-Java8